xadi-hq/beatwager-app/docs/ENGAGEMENT_SYSTEM.md

 - Use 1-2 emojis
 - Match the tone hints
 - If engagement triggers are present, use them to add personality and create FOMO
+- CRITICAL: DO NOT reveal the user's answer (yes/no) - this is a blind wager!
 ```

 ## Example Outputs